icomse/icomse.github.io/content/team/Rose Cersonsky.md

 ---

 Assistant Professor\
-School of Chemical and Biomolecular Engineering
+Department of Chemical and Biological Engineering